The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Issue #3: Pods Couldn’t Reach RDS Database

-The Root Cause: The RDS security group wasn’t allowing traffic from the EKS node security group.
+Pods crashing with “could not connect to server.”
+The RDS security group wasn’t allowing traffic from the EKS nodes.

 # In terraform/modules/rds/main.tf